HashMaster02/PnLStudio/README.md

+# Project Overview

+This is a full-stack financial dashboard application designed for a client to analyze their trading performance data from Excel/CSV spreadsheets provided to them by their investment firm.
+The system processes financial statements and presents them through an interactive web dashboard.

+The core technologies used include:

+-   FastAPI
+-   Pandas
+-   SQLite
+-   Prisma
+-   Next.js
+-   Recharts

 # Project Structure

 The project includes 2 main directories:

 -   **frontend**: Contains the frontend code which is built in Next.js
--   **backend**: Contains the backend code which is built in Python
+-   **backend**: Contains the backend code which is a REST API built in Python

-The root folder also contains a few shell scripts:

--   **install.sh**: Installs the dependencies for the frontend and backend and creates a systemd service for the application.
-This is done by creating a _findash_frontend.service_ and _findash_backend.service_ file in the "/etc/systemd/system" directory.
--   **remove.sh**: Removes the _findash_frontend.service_ and _findash_backend.service_ scripts from the "/etc/systemd/system" directory.
-It does NOT remove the dependencies within the **frontend** and **backend** directories.
--   **restart.sh**: Restarts the systemd service for both the frontend and backend.

-For Mac users, the scripts are prefixed with "MAC" and uses launchd instead of systemd for the services
+There are 3 ways to start the application:

+-   **Using Docker (Highly recommended for all platforms)**
+-   Shell scripts (for Linux users)
+-   Manual installation

+Successful setup should deploy the frontend to http://localhost:3000 and backend to http://localhost:8000.

 # Installation Instructions